Setting up the webhooks

 metricsServerOptions.FilterProvider = filters.WithAuthenticationAndAuthorization

-// TODO(user): If CertDir, CertName, and KeyName are not specified, controller-runtime will automatically
+// If the certificate is not specified, controller-runtime will automatically

 // generate self-signed certificates for the metrics server.
 While convenient for development and testing,